coreos/console-login-helper-messages/README-devel.md

 # console-login-helper-messages - development

-The below sections include information on editing the cosnole-login-helper-messages source files and testing changes.
+The below sections include information on editing the console-login-helper-messages source files and testing changes.
 To get started, the suggested workflow is first to
 [build the development container](README.md#building-a-development-container) and then to iterate following [Testing changes in a virtual machine](README.md#testing-changes-in-a-virtual-machine).